valorwing/ubon/README.md

 ## Features

-- **High Compression**: UBON compresses data up to 10 times compared to JSON, without losing performance.
 - **Easy Integration**: Minimal codebase and low entry threshold, designed for developers of all levels.
 - **Versatile**: Supports all standard data types, including nested objects and arrays.
 - **Cross-Platform**: Initially implemented in Go, with plans for support in Python, C++, C, C#, JavaScript, PHP, and Rust.
 - **Open Source**: Released under the GNU GPL license, ensuring it is free to use and modify.
+- **Auto-Layout**: Data auto include data structure layout like JSON
+- **No-Byte-Aligment**: Use bit level data manipulation no byte aligment and 3 bit flags
+- **Compact**: Compress rate vs JSON ~ 0.4 (60% compression) vs CBOR ~ 0.75 (25% compression)

+## Limitations

+- **Arrays**: Only multidimensional arrays can be heterogeneous but in one dimenitonal scope object's or primitives must be single typed

 ## Build status

-Zero build (proof-of-work) worked without array support current work branch - develop-prototype-arrays-feature
+Zero build (proof-of-work) main brach all worked without array support now branch first-release with full refactor and stabilize binary protocol definition (see RUBICON)

+## RUBICON

+[29/12/25] All R&D operations finished.
+Make first production version with usage plan 9 assembly accelerations.
+Branch develop status in brogress branch - first-release